cloudspeech/houdini-talk/short-essay.md

 Should you give up, or can you escape the impossible situation?

-Of course, you can escape &mdash; use Houdini's trick!
+Of course, you can escape!

+Just use Houdini's trick!

-Step 1: wish yourself a new HTML tag `<scri-pt>` called script-with-a-dash with new behaviour.
+Step 1: wish yourself a new HTML tag called script-with-a-dash (`<scri-pt>`) with new behaviour.

 Here we want to delay loading an asset until when the browser is idle, or when that part of the page becomes visible because you scroll down.

-Step 2: decide on the attributes to control that new behaviour. `when` reads nice as an attribute name:
+Step 2: invent your own attributes to control that new behaviour.

+`when` reads nice as an attribute name here, "script when visible, script when idle":

 ```html
 <scri-pt when="visible">...</scri-pt>
 <scri-pt when="idle">...</scri-pt>
 ```

-Step 3: compose your HTML as a mix of old tags and your new one.
+Step 3: compose your HTML as a mix of old tags and the new one.

-Because nothing loads automatically inside a `<template>` tag, we can wrap the things to load with it and then put everything _inside_ script-with-a-dash:
+Because nothing loads automatically inside a `<template>` tag, we can wrap the things to load with a template and then put everything _inside_ script-with-a-dash:

 ```html
 <scri-pt when="visible">